[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 McDowell was, in the meantime, moving to his battle ground on the right.
 As was expected, Colonel Davies saw a large rebel force about ten o'clock A.M., moving for the blocked road, but finding no passage, they returned.

-The command at Blackburn's Ford consisted of two brigades, and on comparing dates of commission with Colonel Indicates a West Point graduate and gives his Class.Richardson, who commanded the other, Colonel Davies ranked him and took command of the division.
+The command at Blackburn's Ford consisted of two brigades, and on comparing dates of commission with Colonel Indicates a West Point graduate, Class of 1841: a link to his biographical entry in Cullum's Register.Richardson, who commanded the other, Colonel Davies ranked him and took command of the division.

 p54 About five o'clock in the afternoon, after firing had ceased in McDowell's command, Colonel Davies was still in ignorance of which side had been victorious on the right.
-General Indicates a West Point graduate and gives his Class.Ewell, with a large force of rebels, still made a second attempt to get through the trammeled road and on to Centreville to cut off McDowell's retreat and gain Washington; but by this foreclosure, he was compelled to file his men out of the woods and into an open field in front of the Union forces.
+General Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.Ewell, with a large force of rebels, still made a second attempt to get through the trammeled road and on to Centreville to cut off McDowell's retreat and gain Washington; but by this foreclosure, he was compelled to file his men out of the woods and into an open field in front of the Union forces.
 Colonel Davies formed a line of battle on the brow of the hill — one regiment on each flank of Green's battery — and ordered both regiments to lie down.
 After the rear of the enemy's column filed into the field, Colonel Davies ordered the battery to open fire, and the canister from the twelve-pound Napoleon guns mowed down the enemy right and left, so that in twenty minutes not a rebel was to be seen.

 Colonel Davies received orders to fall back on Centreville, about a mile and a half, where the remainder of the division had preceded him by the same order.
 Meeting General McDowell, who asked him where his troops were, he replied: "Here, sir, in order and ready for duty."

-McDowell turned to his Adjutant General, Indicates a West Point graduate and gives his Class.Fry, and said: "Give Colonel Davies the command of the left wing of the army as it stands."
+McDowell turned to his Adjutant General, Indicates a West Point graduate, Class of 1847: a link to his biographical entry in Cullum's Register.Fry, and said: "Give Colonel Davies the command of the left wing of the army as it stands."
 The order was written on a small visiting card by General Fry.

 At 12 o'clock at night, Colonel Davies received orders to march his command to Fairfax Court House, and subsequently to Alexandria.